Years 8 – 12: navy blazer with school badge, to be worn every day.

 Years 13-14: burgundy blazer with school badge, to be worn every day.

-Years 8-12: navy, knee length, A-line; no short tight lycra skirts will be accepted.
+Years 8-12: grey, ankle length, pleated; no other skirts will be accepted.

-Years 13-14: grey, knee length, A-line; no short tight lycra skirts will be accepted
+Years 13-14: grey, ankle length, pleated; no other skirts will be accepted

 Years 8 – 12: navy, V-neck with school colours